 Exams and Tests

-The doctor or nurse will perform a physical exam and listen to your heart through a stethoscope.
+The health care provider will perform a physical exam and listen to your heart through a stethoscope.
 Abnormal heart sounds or a murmur may be heard.
 These sounds may change when you change body position.

 Imaging tests may include: